cgrimes01/blog/content/blog/using-azure-web-app-with-google-domains/index.md

 You can purchase a domain through Azure App Service Domains or you can use a domain from another registrar.
 Azure App Service Domains work really well with Azure Static Web Apps but at this time you are limited to .com, .net, .org, .nl, .in, .biz, .org.uk and .co.in - so you will need to go elsewhere if you want a domain other than these.
 Luckily it is fairly easy to setup custom domains from any registrar.

-I had a [Google Domains](https://domains.google/) domain that I wanted to use with my Azure Static Web App so started setting things up.
-The documentation for setting up a custom domain in Azure is good - [Set up a custom domain with free certificate in Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/custom-domain?tabs=azure-dns), the only problem is that Google Domains does not let you create an ALIAS record and so you can't actually follow the instructions exactly.
+I had a [Google Domains](https://domains.google/) domain that I wanted to use with my Azure Static Web App.
+The documentation for setting up a custom domain in Azure is good - [Set up a custom domain with free certificate in Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/custom-domain?tabs=azure-dns), the only problem is that Google Domains does not let you create an ALIAS record and so you can't actually follow the instructions all the way through.

-I would recommend following the [Azure docs](https://docs.microsoft.com/en-us/azure/static-web-apps/custom-domain?tabs=azure-dns) until you hit the the ALIAS part.
-If you have done this then you can skip steps 1 and 2 below and go straight to setting up domain forwarding.
-I have documented all the steps so that I have them in one place so everything is shown below.
+I would recommend following the [Azure docs](https://docs.microsoft.com/en-us/azure/static-web-apps/custom-domain?tabs=azure-dns) until you hit the the ALIAS section.
+If you have  already completed up to this point already then you can skip steps 1 and 2 below and go straight to setting up domain forwarding.
+I have documented all the steps so that I have them in one place, so everything is shown below.
 This is going to assume that the domain isn't in use and all we want to do is set up the www subdomain and the root.
-So for this site that would involve setting up www.cgrimes.dev and cgrimes.dev.
+So for this blog site that would involve setting up www.cgrimes.dev and cgrimes.dev.
 There are broadly 3 steps you need to go through to get everything working.

 1. [Setup your www subdomain](#setup-your-www-subdomain)
 2. [Configure your root domain](#configure-root-domain)